 Dallas Mavericks, Dallas Parks/Schools

 By the second year, we included another partner, Pricewaterhouse Coopers who graciously provides a large number of volunteers each year.
-Our owner provided a new name for the program of "Trees for Threes", and a tree is planted for each 3 pointer scored at home.
+Our owner provided a new name for the program of "Trees for Threes", and a tree is planted for each three-pointer scored at home.
 Each year we plant over 300 larger trees in Dallas schools and parks and our company provides pro-bono maintenance for three years.
-The name of Trees for Threes has now spread to seven other NBA teams around the nation.
-It is a sustainable tree planting because we try to replace any tree that is lost.
+The Trees for Threes program has now spread to seven other NBA teams around the nation.
+It is a sustainable tree planting program as we try to replace any tree that is lost.